 Reader - applicants will evidence strong and sustained performance at Senior Lecturer level and with growing excellence and personal distinction in their subject.
-They will have established a growing national or international profile and will normally be expected to be progressing towards Professorial level.
+They will have established a growing national profile and will normally be expected to be progressing towards Professorial level, with developing evidence of sustained achievement consistent with international disciplinary norms of excellence.
 They will also demonstrate evidence of effective leadership (albeit at a level lower than evidence required for the level of Professor).

-Professor - applicants will evidence a national and international reputation in their field, with evidence of sustained excellence, intellectual distinction, and effective leadership.
+Professor - applicants will evidence a national reputation in their field, with evidence of sustained excellence, intellectual distinction, and effective leadership consistent with international disciplinary norms of excellence.
 In addition to the above: